DJI-Mobile-SDK-Tutorials/iOS-GSDemo/README.md

-# iOS GSDemo
+# iOS-GSDemo-Part2
-A Tutorial for using DJI Mobile SDK to create a MapView and Waypoint Application
+A Tutorial for using DJI Mobile SDK to create a MapView and Waypoint Application — Part 2

 Please check the tutorial here: